iachievedit/weatherfxlite/README.md

 ## Configure and Build
 ### Configuration

 WeatherFXLite uses the REST API for Apple's [WeatherKit](https://developer.apple.com/weatherkit/).
 To use WeatherKit and build this project you'll need an Apple Developer Account.
 See our [tutorial](https://dev.iachieved.it/iachievedit/weatherkit-rest-api/) for details on obtaining a private and public key.
+For what it's worth,  I started developing WeatherFXLite with the free version of [OpenWeatherMap](https://openweathermap.org/api) REST API 2.5 but the current conditions for my area (North Texas) were frequently incorrect.
+Rather than paying for yet another service (like AccuWeather), I went with utilizing the WeatherKit credits (500,000 API calls per month) in my Apple Developer account.

 Once you have your key and Apple Developer account information, create `config.h`:

 ```
 // WeatherKit
 // LATLNG is LAT/LNG for your location
-#define LATLNG "32.7767/-96.7970"
+#define LATLNG "32.7767/-96.7970" // Dallas, TX

 // Your Apple Developer Information
 #define APPLE_DEVELOPER_TEAM_ID "5367BG94QP"